A Novel Approach to Industrial Defect Generation through Blended Latent Diffusion Model with Online Adaptation: The proposed method

+As an effective module, linguistic prompts are introduced to control and stabilize the generation process of diffusion models \cite{LDM, avrahami_blended_2023}.
+In this work, the linguistic prompt $y$ is obtained by specifying the keywords in the following template sentence

-where $obj$ and $def$ denote to the category of the current object (as the capsule in Fig.~\ref{fig:struct}) and defect type (as the black contamination on the capsule), respectively.
+where the keywords $obj$ and $def$ denote the category of the current object (as the capsule in Fig.~\ref{fig:struct}) and defect type (as the black contamination on the capsule), respectively.
 One can see this template design is straightforward and thus the prompt is always easy to obtain.
-In this work, the sentence $y$ is then processed by the parameter-frozen text encoder $\tau(\cdot): \hanxiR^{d_y} \rightarrow \hanxiR^{d_{lang}}$ which is proposed in the CLIP algorithm \cite{Radford2021LearningTV}.
-In particular, as shown in Fig.~\ref{fig:struct}, the linguistic controlling information is fed into the generation model $\epsilon_{\theta}(\cdot)$ and the generation process is influenced by the K-Q-V attention operations \cite{LDM}.
+The sentence $y$ is then processed by the parameter-frozen text encoder $\tau(\cdot): \hanxiR^{d_y} \rightarrow \hanxiR^{d_{lang}}$ of the CLIP model \cite{Radford2021LearningTV}.
+In particular, as shown in Fig.~\ref{fig:struct}, the linguistic controlling information is fed into the generation model $\epsilon_{\theta}(\cdot)$ and the generation process is governed via a K-Q-V attention mechanism proposed in \cite{LDM}.